ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 ## API management products

-I referred to the Gartner magic quadrant to get the list of most common API management tools currently on the market.
+We referred to the Gartner magic quadrant to get the list of most common API management tools currently on the market.
 You can find most of them here in alphabetical order.

 <img src="/img/2020-09-14-Introduction-to-API-Management/GartnerMagicQuadrant.JPG" alt="Gartner Magic Quadrant" width="400" height="400" class="image fit" style="float:right    ;horzontal-align:middle;margin-left:2%;margin-right:50%;vertical-align:right" />